mi-kaneyon/coco-jsonconvert/README.md

 ```
 - both script will be created train and val directory if there is not created.
 - coco-convert.py is sampling test to check coco json file structure suitable.
+# Edge Impluse generated json converter
+- Developed checher and converter file.
+- Exactly contract Subscription is better.
+But some Poor Engineer like me will be useful it.

 # Reference
 - label studio